Selling Student Accommodation

 Up the number of rooms

-The value of a student let is largely determined by the amount of rooms it boasts, as student houses are usually rented out on a room-by-room basis - in other words, a HMO.
+The value of a student let is largely determined by the number of rooms it boasts, as student houses are usually rented out on a room-by-room basis - in other words, a HMO.

-Something that could enable you to create another bedroom or additional section of communal space.
+Something that could enable you to create another bedroom or an additional section of communal space.

 You could even go to the extent of converting your loft space, or eating some square footage out of the bathroom.